mamnuya/GNER/README.md

 ## Future Work
-Based on our findings, we propose the following steps for improving the GNER-LLaMA model:
+Based on our findings, we suggest the following steps for improving the proposed models:

 * Enhance Contextual Training: Incorporate real-world examples with varied sentence complexities